-Where planning permission is required, new infrastructure to support telecommunications installations will be supported provided that the proposal meets all of the following criteria:
+New infrastructure to support telecommunications installations will be supported provided that the proposal meets all of the following criteria:

-- 1. The siting and appearance of equipment does not have an unacceptable adverse impact on the character and appearance of the surrounding area including the Malvern Hills Area of Outstanding Natural Beauty and its setting; - 2.
-The siting and appearance of equipment does not have an unacceptable adverse impact on the amenity of local residents; - 3.
-Equipment sited on existing buildings and structures is sympathetically designed; - 4.
-Where new masts are proposed, it is demonstrated that there are no viable options for siting the equipment on or in existing buildings or structures; and - 5.
-The equipment meets International Commission Guidelines for public exposure.
+- 1. The siting and appearance of equipment does not have a significant adverse impact on the character and appearance of the surrounding area including the Malvern Hills Area of Outstanding Natural Beauty and its setting; - 2.
+The siting and appearance of equipment does not have a significant adverse impact on the amenity of local residents; - 3.
+Equipment sited on existing buildings and structures is sympathetically designed; and - 4.
+Where freestanding new masts are proposed, it is demonstrated that there are no viable options for siting the equipment on or in existing buildings or structures.

-- 5.8.7 Broadband internet connections in parts of the NPA are slow.
+5.8.1.
+Broadband internet connections in parts of the NPA are slow.
 This affects the ability of residents to access information and the performance of businesses that rely on the broadband as a key means of communication.
 High speed broadband serving mobile devices as well as hard-wired systems will help to address these issues and bring with it a range of new opportunities, such as better results and home working and access to more online applications and services and the rapid transformation of high volumes of data.
-In time when the internet and digital media is continuing to grow as an essential means of communication the provision of fast broadband is a key asset for existing and new businesses within the NPA and will improve the wellbeing of its residents. - 5.8.8 Mobile phone coverage within parts of the NPA is considered variable.
+In times when the internet and digital media is continuing to grow as an essential means of communication the provision of fast broadband is a key asset for existing and new businesses within the NPA and will improve the wellbeing of its residents.

+- 5.8.2.
+Mobile phone coverage within parts of the NPA is considered variable.
 This affects local businesses and residents alike.
 The infrastructure provision for telecommunications should be the minimum consistent with the efficient operation of the network.
 Existing masts, buildings and other structures should be used unless the need for a new site can be justified.
 It will need to be demonstrated that the relevant guidelines and exposure of non-ionising radiation have been met.
-The siting, appearance and design of equipment and masts will be important consideration in relation to its impact on the character of the area.

-5.8.9 This policy complies with non-strategic policy SWDP26: Telecommunications and Broadband providing criteria that relate to the context of the NPA within and adjacent to the Malvern Hills.
+The siting, appearance and design of equipment and masts will be important consideration in relation to its impact on the character of the area. - 5.8.3.
+This policy complies with non-strategic policy SWDP26: Telecommunications and Broadband providing criteria that relate to the context of the NPA within and adjacent to the Malvern Hills.